 - Click on Behavior > Site Content > All Pages

-There you will see your overall Bounce Rate percentage as well as the bounce rate for individual pages and posts.
+There, you will see your site-wide bounce rate as well as the rate for individual pages and posts.

 But what does it mean?

 On the surface, again, it is the ratio of one-page visits to total visits.